 Independent Learning Hours: 106

 |Assessment type||Unit of assessment||Weighting|

-Where students fail the group report this will be replaced with the individual assignment detailed below, in the Assessment Strategy, for August resits.
+Where a student cannot attend the group report this will be replaced with the individual assignment detailed below, in the Assessment Strategy, for August resits.

-The assessment strategy is designed to draw on the student’s experiences through the exercise to build up a picture of the rationale and principles used to manage the business and explain the results achieved.
+The assessment strategy is designed to draw on the student’s experiences through the simulation exercise to build up a picture of the rationale and principles used to manage the business and explain the results achieved.
 In addition students are asked to comment critically on the performance of their business as a whole and identify where alternative actions could have been taken.
-The final element of the individual work requires the student to explore the theoretical frameworks underlying operations analysis and propose an applied operational control measure.
+The first individual assignment requires the student to explore the theoretical frameworks underlying operations analysis and propose applied operational control measures.

 The summative assessment methods include:

 The assessment for this module is based 50% on group work and 50% on individual work.

 In the Individual assignment, you are acting as an external consultant and have been asked to advise the operation’s management team on the key measures of operational performance that they should use to help control their business.

 The group assignment is to submit a summary of your management of the hotel based on its performance and your competitors, identifying and explaining the key factors that you feel have affected the performance of your operation and ways in which performance could have been improved.